-My research has explored details of human psychology in forms of analyzing visual and auditory perception, rapid aiming movement and problem solving strategy in the context of human machine interaction.
+My research explored details of human psychology in terms of analyzing visual and auditory perception, rapid aiming movement and problem solving strategy in the context of human machine interaction.
 I also worked on real time sensor data fusion from different infrared and gyroscopic sensors and invented new algorithm to predict target for rapid aiming movements originated from hand, head or eye gaze movement.
-My research concerns about extreme human machine interaction ranging from investigating interaction issues for people with severe physical impairment to proposing new interaction techniques for aircraft pilots and automotive drivers, where the context itself imposes situational impairment.
+My research concerns about extreme human machine interaction ranging from investigating interaction issues for people with severe speech and motor impairment (SSMI) to proposing new interaction techniques for aircraft pilots and automotive drivers, where the context itself imposes situational impairment.
 I aim to make user interfaces of modern electronic devices accessible and intuitive to elderly and disabled users as well as to their able-bodied counterpart in different contexts of use.

 From 2019 onwards, I worked on Augmented, Virtual and Mixed Reality systems and set up the AR/VR teaching lab for the Advanced Manufacturing program at IISc.
 My research integrated deep learning and IoT modules with AR/VR environment and developing digital twins for smart manufacturing set up at DHI Common Engineering Facility Centre (CEFC), IISc and British Telecom office spaces at Bangalore and Adastral park as part of the British Telecom India Research Centre(BTIRC).